imjoy-team/ImJoy/docs/docs/tutorial.md

 # Tutorials
 Here we provide several tutorial illustrating important concepts of ImJoy.
+You can inspect the code of the provided plugins by clicking on the symbol left of the plugin name and selecting `Edit`.

 ## User interaction
 An important part of ImJoy is to provide a flexible way to interact with the user, to either specify input information or provide results.